 Let's Wash Our Hands!

 Each print is approximately A3 size (42 x 28.3cm with a 2 cm white border).
-Ten original hand painted versions (70.3 x 47.2 cm with a 2.4 cm white border) are also available.
+Ten original hand painted versions (70.3 x 47.2 cm with a 2.4 cm white border) are also available (now second edition).

 We have been working with one of our most talented artists to create a poster depicting life during COVID-19: something relevant for the world from North Korea.